asyncapi/website/pages/blog/2023-summary.md

 - Released the [AsyncAPI v3](https://www.asyncapi.com/blog/release-notes-3.0.0).
 - Launched the [AsyncAPI Store](https://asyncapi-store.com/).

-This is just a glimpse of the highlights we had in 2023, and we have even more planned in 2024, which you can learn about in our [AsyncAPI Community Building Goals 2024](https://github.com/orgs/asyncapi/discussions/948).
+We hope you enjoyed a glimpse into our 2023 highlights; we have even more planned for 2024!
+Learn about our [2024 AsyncAPI Community Building Goals](https://github.com/orgs/asyncapi/discussions/948).